SimplyStaking/agoric-ocw/README.md

     - If the FA resolves to a non-Agoric address, the TX is removed from the DB
     - If the FA resolves to an Agoric address, it is processed normally and submitted to Agoric as evidence

+10. There is an edge case where a WS Provider can skip some blocks.
+For example, it provides block 101 before block 100, or it skips block 100.
+For this reason, we added a check to ensure that the new fetched block is the next in line from what we have in DB's state.
+If not, we perform a backfill on the skipped blocks

 ### Testing Environment